tpressnell/CodeBreaker/README.md

 ```

 First, the program recieves input from the user.
 The first check is that the user code is the same length as the secret code becuase if they are not equal the player has no chance at winning.
-The second check is that the user has entered a code that is within the same range of numbers of as the secret code.
+The second check is that the user has entered a code that is within the same range of numbers as the secret code.
 If the code has a digit entered that is less that 1 or higher than CODE_SPAN, the program will throw an error and make the user re-enter their input.
 If these two checks pass, then the code is passed on to be compared to the secret code.

 Here is the core logic for the generate_code() function: